tusen-ai/SST/README.md

 Our implementation is based on [MMDetection3D](https://github.com/open-mmlab/mmdetection3d), so just follow their [getting_started](https://github.com/open-mmlab/mmdetection3d/blob/master/docs/getting_started.md) and simply run the script: `run.sh`.
 Then you will get a basic result of SST after 5~7 hours (depends on your devices).

 We only provide the single-stage model here, as for our two-stage models, please follow [LiDAR-RCNN](https://github.com/TuSimple/LiDAR_RCNN).
 It's also a good choice to apply other powerful second stage detectors to our single-stage SST.

+We borrow **Weighted NMS** from RangeDet and observe ~1 AP improvement on our best Vehicle model.
+To use it, you are supposed to clone [RangeDet](https://github.com/TuSimple/RangeDet), and simply run `pip install -v -e .` in its root directory.
+Then refer to `config/sst/sst_waymoD5_1x_car_8heads_wnms.py` to modify your config and enable Weight NMS.
+Note we only implement the CPU version for now, so it is relatively slow.
+Do NOT use it on 3-class models, which will lead to performance drop.

 ## Play with your first single-stride model